conventional-commits/conventionalcommits.org/index.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. commits MUST be prefixed with a type, which consists of a verb, `feat`, `fix`, etc., followed by a colon and a space.
+1. A *type* is a string token, e.g. `feat` or `fix`.
+2. A *scope* is a string token describing a section of the codebase enclosed in parenthesis, e.g. `(parser)`.
+3. A *description* is a short description of the pull request, e.g. `array parsing issue when multiple spaces were contained in string`.
+4. A commit message MUST start with a *type*.
-2. the type `feat` MUST be used when a commit adds a new feature to your application or library.
+5. The *type* `feat` MUST be used when a commit adds a new feature to your application or library.
-3. the type `fix` MUST be used when a commit represents a bug fix for your application.
+6. The *type* `fix` MUST be used when a commit represents a bug fix for your application.
-4. an optional scope MAY be provided after a type.
-A scope is a phrase describing a section of the codebase enclosed in parenthesis, e.g., `fix(parser):`
+7. An optional *scope* MAY be provided immediately after the *type*.
-5. A description MUST immediately follow the type/scope prefix.
-  The description is a short description of the pull request, e.g.,
-  _fix: array parsing issue when multiple spaces were contained in string._
+8. A colon `:` and a space, followed by a *description* MUST be included after *scope*, when provided, or *type*, when *scope* is ommited.
-6. A longer commit body MAY be provided after the short description.
-The body MUST begin one blank line after the description.
+9. A longer commit *body* MAY be provided after the short description.
+The *body* then MUST begin one blank line after the description.
-7. A footer MAY be provided one blank line after the body.
-The footer SHOULD contain additional meta-information about the pull-request (such as the issues it fixes, e.g., `fixes #13, #5`).
+10. A *footer* MAY be provided one blank line after the *body*.
+The footer then SHOULD contain additional meta-information about the pull-request (such as the issues it fixes, e.g., `fixes #13, #5`).
-8. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
+11. Breaking changes MUST be indicated at the very beginning of the *footer* or *body* section of a commit.
 A breaking change MUST consist of the uppercase text `BREAKING CHANGE`, followed by a colon and a space.
-9. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+12. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., `BREAKING CHANGE: environment variables now take precedence over config files.`
-10. types other than `feat` and `fix` MAY be used in your commit messages.
+13. Types other than `feat` and `fix` MAY be used in the commit message.

 ## Why Use Conventional Commits